-Students receiving all A, B, and C or H and P grades for all modules or clerkships in a given year, and who meet the professionalism objectives of that curricular year, are normally advanced to the next year of study or recommended for graduation.
-The exception to this is any student receiving 2 or more C grades in a single academic year with the exception of FIRE and Practice of Medicine for either the M1 or M2 year will have their entire academic record reviewed by SEPC to determine if the student may advance or requires remediation.
+Students receiving A, B, and C or H and P grades for all modules or clerkships in a given year, and who meet the professionalism objectives of that curricular year, are normally advanced to the next year of study or recommended for graduation.
+The exception to this is any student receiving 2 or more C grades in either of the M1 or M2 academic years (in courses other than FIRE and Practice of medicine) will have their entire academic record reviewed by SEPC to determine if the student may advance or requires remediation.
 Students with I (Incomplete) grades will be provided with a deadline for completion of coursework by the SEPC.

-Students with one or more annotations of T instead of assignment of final grade, two or more module exam scores below 70%, one or more F grades, or unsatisfactory professionalism (two or more yellow cards, or one or more red cards), are reviewed by the committee to determine appropriate follow-up or action which could include no additional requirements; completion of a particular module, clerkship, or examination; repeating a particular module or clerkship; repeating a complete year; dismissal from the program, or other recommendations.
+Students with one or more annotations of T (Temporary) grades instead of assignment of final grade, two or more module exam scores below 70%, one or more F grades, two or more C grades (as above), or unsatisfactory professionalism (one or more citations) are reviewed by the committee to determine appropriate follow-up or action which could include no additional requirements; completion of a particular module, clerkship, or examination; repeating a particular module or clerkship; repeating a complete year; dismissal from the program; or other recommendations.
 The student may also be placed on a monitoring or probationary status until required actions are completed.

 Students with two or more F grades will be reviewed separately by the committee to determine their suitability for continuing in the medical education program.
+Students may not repeat a year more than once.